 1 cup of toasted walnuts chopped

-2. In a large bowl, using an electric mixer, beat butter and sugars on medium-high until light and fluffy, 6 minutes.
+2. In a large bowl, using an hand mixer, beat butter and sugars on medium-high until light and fluffy, 6 minutes.
 Reduce speed to medium-low and beat in eggs, one at a time.
 Beat in vanilla.
 Mix in flour mixture just until incorporated; fold in chocolate chips, chocolate covered raisins and chopped nuts.

 4. Preheat oven to 350 degrees, with racks in upper and lower thirds.
 Arrange 3-5 unbaked cookies, 3 inches apart, on each of two parchment-lined or silpat lined baking sheets.
 The cookies will spread so leave plenty of room between cookies and bake in batches if necessary.